thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Authority Information Access

-The Authority Information Access extension SHOULD NOT be set.
+The Authority Information Access (AIA) extension SHOULD NOT be set.
 If it is set, it MUST NOT be marked critical and MUST identify the location of the certificate of the CA that issued this certificate and the location it provides an online certificate status service (OCSP).